project-kessel/docs/src/content/docs/start-here/inventory-api.md

 - ___updated_at___
 - ___deleted_at___

-The only metadata that a Reporter can provide is:
+The only metadata that a Reporter provides is:
 - ___org_id*___
 - ___workspace_id___
 - ___labels___